 * The more auction results you find, the more accurately you can evaluate prices.
 One or two isolated sales are not enough to base any solid conclusions on; you need at least five to ten records to work from and preferably more.

-In cases where you have little or no auction or gallery prices to go on, you can extrapolate values from auction records and retail prices of similar art by other artists from the same geographical region who have similar career accomplishments, similar market bases, produce art in similar styles or subject matters, and were or are active during similar time periods.
+In cases where you have little or no auction or gallery prices to go on, you can sometimes extrapolate values from auction records and retail prices of similar art by artists from the same geographical region who have similar career accomplishments, similar market bases, produce art in similar styles or subject matters, and were or are active during similar time periods.
 Evaluating prices in this manner is another form of working from comparables.
 When you're buying from an artist, for example, find out what other artists who produce similar work and live in the same area charge for their art.
-When you're buying older art like a landscape dating from the 1940's, compare the asking price to prices of similar 1940's landscapes by other artists who painted in the same region or area.
+If you're buying older art like a landscape dating from the 1940's, compare the asking price to prices of similar 1940's landscapes by other artists who painted in the same region or area.

 A quick word about bargaining.
-Suppose for some reason that you still want the art after all's said and done, but would rather pay a little less for it.
+Suppose for some reason you still want the art after all's said and done, but would rather pay a little less for it.
 Art prices are often negotiable and making an offer is certainly an option, but don't bargain purely for the sport of it.
-Make sure that you have a good reason for wanting a better price and that you can make a case for your request.
+Make sure you have a good reason for wanting a better price and can make a reasonable case for your request.
 Experienced collectors do this all the time.
-They know that artists or dealers are much more likely to reduce prices based on good solid arguments than they are just because buyers want better deals.
+They know artists or dealers are much more likely to reduce prices based on good solid arguments than they are just because buyers want better deals.
 Do not bargain just to see how low you can get the price though.
 That tact will only come back to bite you.

 All this effort to buy a single piece of art may seem a little tedious as you read about it here, but in fact it's just the opposite.
 Buying art intelligently not only becomes second nature once you get good at it; it also becomes an adventure.
 Once you get the hang of how things work, your quest for knowledge turns into exciting detective work, and so much of what you discover is always rewarding.
 Experienced collectors, like you may one day become, can research and evaluate most works of art in as little as a few minutes.
 For them, the importance of knowing about a work of art, including the fact that it's priced fairly, cannot be underestimated.
-Having this knowledge not only increases their enjoyment of that art, but also of the art world in general.
+Having this knowledge not only increases their enjoyment and appreciation of that art, but also their engagement with art and the art world in general.

 Services for Artists and Collectors